The Advantage Title Home Buyers’ Guide

-A copy of your driver’s license and a second form of ID such as passport, military ID or social security card and any funds that may be required at the closing table.
+You will need a copy of your driver’s license, a second form of ID such as a passport, military ID, or social security card, and any funds that may be required at the closing table.

 What forms of payment do we accept if funds are required at the table?

-The only forms of payment accepted are money order, wired funds from your bank or cashier’s check.
-We do not accept personal checks, cash, credit cards or COD (cash on delivery). **
+The only forms of payment accepted are money order, wired funds from your bank, or cashier’s checks.
+We do not accept personal checks, cash, credit cards, or COD (cash on delivery). **

 Why is title insurance required on a refinance?

 All banks and lenders require a lender’s title policy to protect their collateral interest and the money that they are lending to you in your new loan.
-When you bought your home most likely you purchased an owner’s title policy which is good for the life of your homeownership.
-Each time you refinance, however, every new bank will require their own policy protecting their new interest.
+When you bought your home, you likely purchased an owner’s title policy which is good for the life of your homeownership.
+Each time you refinance, however, the new bank will require a new policy to protect their new interest.